 Eating less (or no) meat now or perhaps considering it?
-If so, bravo for exploring vegetarian protein sources.
+If so, the variety of vegetarian protein sources available will no doubt please you.
 Although many of us may need less protein than once believed, we still need to pay at least some attention to our intake.
-Because, unlike omnivores who can get big (and quick) shots of protein from animal flesh, you and I meet our protein needs differently.
-We also do this over the course of an entire day.
+Because, unlike omnivores who can get big (and quick) shots of protein from animal flesh, vegetarians generally meet their protein needs in smaller and more-frequent doses.

-But the protein grams do add up when you pay attention.
-And good vegetarian protein sources are readily available to many: seitan, dairy products (if you're not vegan), faux meats, certain soy products, grains and legumes.
+Still, the protein grams do add up when you pay attention.
+And, as noted, good vegetarian protein sources are findable for many: seitan (not for the gluten-intolerant); dairy products (if you're not vegan); faux meats; tofu and other soy products; grains and legumes.
 Vegetables also contain protein, although many of us forget to factor those in.

-at two common plant-based proteins, soy products and seitan.
+On this page, however, we feature two common plant-based proteins: soy products and seitan.

-Both unfermented (tofu) and fermented (tempeh) soy products can be good protein sources.
+Both unfermented (tofu) and fermented (tempeh) soy products can be good protein sources for many.
 Tofu, for example, provides roughly 10 grams of protein per half cup.
 Perhaps you eat tofu already; if not, could its texture be putting you off?